tc39/proposal-resizablearraybuffer/README.md

   //
   // Any new memory is zeroed.
   //
+  // If newByteLength is undefined, it is set to this.bytelength.
+  //
   // Designed to be implementable as a copy-free move or a realloc.
   //
   // Throws a TypeError if the `this` value is not a ResizableArrayBuffer.
-  // Throws a RangeError unless 0 < newByteLength.
+  // Throws a RangeError unless 0 <= newByteLength.
   transfer(newByteLength);

   // Resizes the buffer.